hamish/graphfetch/README.md

 name would default to 'targets' and key_name would default to 'source_key'

 ## fetch
-The final stage is to call the get_graph method.
+The final stage is to call the fetch method.
 ```python
 def fetch(fetch_definition, future=None, keys=None, key_filter=None, additional_filter=None, order=None):
 ```